Deep Submodular Peripteral Networks: Introduction and Background

 The first is that of identifying a useful practical scalable submodular function that can be used for real-world data science tasks.
-Submodular functions have received considerable attention in the field of machine learning, leading to the creation of algorithms that offer near-optimal solutions for various applications.
+Submodular functions, set functions that exhibit a diminishing returns property (see Appendix~\ref{sec:subm-funct-weight}), have received considerable attention in the field of machine learning.
+This has fostered new algorithms that offer near-optimal solutions for various applications.
 These applications include detecting disease outbreaks~\citep{leskovec2007cost}, modeling fine structure in computer vision~\citep{jegelka2011submodularity}, summarizing images~\citep{Tschiatschek2014Learning,mitrovic2018data,feldman2018less,harshaw2022power}, active learning~\citep{guillory2011online,golovin2010adaptive,esfandiari2021adaptivity}, compressed sensing, structured convex norms, and sparsity~\citep{bach2010,elenberg2018restricted}, fairness~\citep{celis2016fair,kazemi2021regularized}, efficient model training~\citep{lin2009select,lb10,mirzasoleiman2016distributed,mirzasoleiman2020coresets} recommendation systems~\citep{mitrovic2019adaptive}, causal structure~\citep{zhou2016causal,sussex2021near}, and brain parcellating~\citep{salehi2017submodular} (see also the reviews~\citep{tohidi2020submodularity,bilmes2022submodularity}).
 Despite these myriad applications, most research on submodularity has been on the algorithmic and theoretical side which assumes the submodular function needing to be optimized is already at hand.
-While there has been work showing the theoretical challenges associated with learning submodularity~\citep{balcan2011learning,balcan2016learning,balcan2018submodular}, there is relatively little work on practical methods to produce a useful submodular function in the first place (exceptions include~\citep{lin2012learning,sipos2011large,tschiatschek2018differentiable}).
+While there has been work showing the theoretical challenges associated with learning submodularity~\citep{balcan2011learning,balcan2016learning,balcan2018submodular}, there is relatively little work on practical methods to produce a useful submodular function in the first place (a few exceptions include~\citep{lin2012learning,sipos2011large,tschiatschek2018differentiable}).
 Often, because it works well, one uses the non-parametric submodular facility location (FL) function, i.e., for $A \subseteq V$ with $|V|=n$, $f(A) = \sum_{i=1}^n \max_{a \in A} s_{a,i}$ where $s_{a,i} \geq 0$ is a similarity between items $a$ and $i$.
-On the other hand, the FL function's computational and memory costs grow quadratically with dataset size $n$ and so FL is infeasible for large data or online streaming applications.
+On the other hand, the FL function's computational and memory costs grow quadratically with dataset size $n$ and so FL can become infeasible for large data or online streaming applications.
 There is a need for practical strategies to obtain useful, scalable, general-purpose, and widely applicable submodular functions.\looseness-1